Angel Food Cupcakes

 - Fold in the flour mixture using a rubber spatula until all of the flour is incorporated, being careful not to deflate the egg whites.

 - Fill paper liners all the way to the top (they won't rise much).
-Bake for 16-18 minutes or until golden brown and tops spring back when touched.
+Bake for 16-18 minutes or until lightly brown and tops spring back when touched.
 Cool completely.
+They will deflate a little as they cool.

 Notes